Ayurvedic Nutrition

 Quick Answer

-The sattvic diet emphasises fresh, whole, plant-based foods that promote mental clarity, emotional balance, and physical vitality.
-It includes fruits, vegetables, whole grains, nuts, seeds, and dairy, while avoiding processed, stale, or overly spicy foods.
+The sattvic diet centres on fresh, whole, plant-based food that promotes mental clarity, emotional balance and physical vitality.
+Fruits, vegetables, whole grains, nuts, seeds and dairy.
+Skip processed, stale, or heavily spiced food.

 What Is the Sattvic Diet?

-The sattvic diet focuses on foods that embody the quality of sattva — promoting clarity of mind, emotional balance, and sustained energy without overstimulation.
-This approach to eating is not just about nutrition; it is considered a practice for overall well-being that connects body, mind, and spirit.
+The sattvic diet focuses on foods that embody sattva.
+They promote clarity of mind, emotional balance, sustained energy without overstimulation.
+This approach to eating isn't just about nutrition.
+It's considered a practice for overall well-being that connects body, mind and spirit.

 The Three Gunas of Food